 Creating a template

-You can create your own templates in two ways: by saving a document as a template or by or using a wizard.
+You can create your own templates in two ways: by saving a document as a template or by using a wizard.

 Creating a template from a document

+In addition to formatting, any settings that can be added to or modified in a document can be saved within a template.
+For example, you can also save printer settings, and general behaviors set from Tools > Options, such as Paths and Colors.

+Templates can also contain predefined text, saving you from having to type it every time you create a new document.
+For example, a letter template may contain your name, address, and salutation.

+You can also save menu and toolbar customizations in templates; see Chapter 14, Customizing LibreOffice, for more information.

 To create a template from a document and save it to My Templates: